aditya161216/stocks-dashboard/README.md

 ## Clone the respository
 First, clone the repository: `git clone [https cloning link]`

+## .env file
+Open a terminal window

+Navigate into the project directory: `cd stocks-dashboard`

+Create a file for environment variables: `touch .env`

+Contact the repository owner for access to environment variables at vikrant.a@northeastern.edu.

+Paste these variables into your newly created file.

 ## Run the backend
 Open a terminal window.